 MEET YOUR {OUTSTANDING} MAKER, BRANCH CREEK HONEY

-A family owned and operated business specialising in producing clover honey that is delicious and environmentally sustainable, Branch Creek Honey is led by owner Jessica Curtis, who inherited the basis of the company from her grandfather.
+Specialising in harvesting and producing clover honey that is delicious and environmentally sustainable, Branch Creek Honey is led by owner Jessica Curtis, who inherited the basis of the company from her grandfather.

 Jessica’s family began producing honey when her grandfather bought beehives for their family farm around 20 years ago.
 “It was to look after the pollination of pastures, and to keep things regenerating on the farm” she explains.
 Jessica spent much of her childhood on her family farm and was always surrounded by beekeeping.
 After leaving school, Jessica realised she carried with her an immense passion for beekeeping, and wanted to return to her roots.
 “I saw the opportunity to start a business, and to market the honey ourselves, rather than selling it off” she said.
 Upon making this decision, Jessica enrolled in a beekeeping apprenticeship with another local beekeeper in the community to begin learning the ropes.